J-81/GeneLab_Data_Processing-1/RNAseq/workflow-usage.md

 See `nextflow run -h` and [Nextflow's CLI run command documentation](https://nextflow.io/docs/latest/cli.html#run) for more options and details common to all nextflow workflows.

 ---

+### 5. Additional Output Files

+The output from the Analysis Staging subworkflow and V&V Pipeline subworkflow are described here.
+Note: the output from the RNASeq Concensus Pipeline are documented in the current processing protocol, (GL-DPPD-7101-C.md)](GL-DPPD-7101-C.md),

+1. Analysis Staging Subworkflow
+  - Output:
+    - \*_runsheet.csv (a table that include processing parameters and raw reads files location)
+    - \*-ISA.zip (the ISA archive fetched from the GeneLab Data Repository)
+    - \*_metadata_table.txt (a table that includes additional information about the GLDS entry, not used for processing)

+2. V&V Pipeline Subworkflow
+  - Output:
+    - VV_Log/VV_FULL_OUT.tsv (A tab-separated values file that includes all V&V flags levels logged)
+    - VV_Log/only-issues__VV_FULL_OUT.tsv (A tab-separated values file that includes V&V flags levels logged with severities greater than 30)
+    - VV_Log/Summary.tsv (A tab-separated values file that summarizes the percent of samples that have Warnings for each step)
+    - VV_Log/all-by-sample.txt (A text file that lists, by sample, all flags with severities greater than 30)
+    - VV_Log/bySample/{sample_name}__VV_FULL_OUT.tsv (A series of tab-separated values files that subset the full flag log by sample)
+    - VV_Log/byStep/{step_name}__VV_FULL_OUT.tsv (A series of tab-separated values files that subset the full flag log by processing step)